/

 A Final Thought on Pairing Cellar Beast Wines with Seafood

-With seafood, you have to figure out how the wines will work with what’s on the plate.
-We do the same at Cellar Beast Winehouse, producing wines with similar precision and producing profiles to suit any number of seafood entrees.
-It ranges from the clean acidity of Blanc de Noir with mussels to the refined oakiness of Pinot Noir Reserve with salmon.
+With seafood, you have to figure out how the wine pairing will work with what’s on the plate.
+We do the same at Cellar Beast Winehouse, producing wines with similar precision and producing profiles for food pairings with any number of seafood entrees.
+It ranges from the clean acidity of Blanc de Noir with mussels to the refined oakiness of Pinot Noir Reserve for salmon pairings depending on your personal preferences.

-So whatever seafood you’re serving, let these Cellar Beast wines bring out the best in every bite.
+So whatever seafood you’re serving, let these favorite wines bring out the best in every bite.
 Using it properly will make the flavors compel and create a meal that expresses the wine and the ocean.
 Let’s start sampling new taste regions!

 These pairings showcase Cellar Beast wines' versatility, but each bottle's varietal qualities ensure that you can make the most of your next seafood dish.